 I want to be rich – which jobs can I do?

 Who wouldn't be tempted by jobs that make you rich?
 You may want to plan how to pay off student debt, save for a rainy day or fill a bathtub with £50 notes to splash around in.
 Whatever the reason, you’ll need to understand that well paid jobs come with a price and that price is normally your free time or the amount of stress that you receive.
 That bath full of money won’t be much comfort if you return home at midnight every weekday and only have time to cook Pot Noodle.

 Also remember as you research jobs that pay well that many of the highest paid professions will be in London and the capital is an expensive place to live.
-Research from Loughborough University in 2015 estimated that living costs for a young single adult were 47% higher in inner London and 35% higher in outer London than the rest of the country.
 However, if you’re saving savvy and know how to get around on the cheap, you may be able to mitigate the higher cost of living.

 High paying jobs by starting salary